lab11/signpost-software/README.md

 ## Current Status

-We are currently working to reorganize this repo, and get much needed API updates merged into master for a 'Signpost 1.0' release.
-These changes should include cleaner networking API, a standardized method for over the air updates, and stable core signpost code.
+The API is still in slight flux, but is starting to stabilize for a 'Signpost 1.0' release.
+We are primarily still working on over the air updates.
 Please feel free to contact us at <signpost-admin@eecs.berkeley.edu> if you have any questions!